NOAA-ORR-ERD/noaa-oil-data/validation/master/validation_by_error.rst

     W009: Distillation fraction recovered is missing or invalid

-``AD02395`` -- ZAKUM (1999):

-    W009: Distillation fraction recovered is missing or invalid

-``AD02396`` -- ZARZITINE:

-    W009: Distillation fraction recovered is missing or invalid

-``AD02397`` -- ZUEITINA (1999):

-    W009: Distillation fraction recovered is missing or invalid

-``AD02398`` -- ZULUF/MARJAN (1999):

-    W009: Distillation fraction recovered is missing or invalid

 ``AD02400`` -- FUEL OIL N0.1 (JP-8):

-    W009: Distillation fraction recovered is missing or invalid

-``AD02401`` -- GULF ALBERTA LIGHT AND MEDIUM (1999):

-    W009: Distillation fraction recovered is missing or invalid

-``AD02402`` -- KOAKOAK 0-22A (1999):

-    W009: Distillation fraction recovered is missing or invalid

-``AD02403`` -- LUCINA MARINE (1999):

-    W009: Distillation fraction recovered is missing or invalid

-``AD02404`` -- CANOLA OIL:

     W009: Distillation fraction recovered is missing or invalid